 It is mainly used in making ammonia fertiliser for food production, for chemicals such as methanol and to remove impurities during oil refining.

-To decarbonise the grey hydrogen we’re already using today, we need almost three times the amount of wind and solar electricity that the world produced in 2019.
+To decarbonise the hydrogen we’re already using today, we need almost three times the amount of wind and solar electricity that the world produced in 2019.

 Facts on hydrogen and domestic heating

-- Heating all the buildings in the UK with green hydrogen needs the UK’s existing offshore wind generating capacity to increase by a factor of 40.
+- Heating all the buildings in the UK with renewable hydrogen needs the UK’s existing offshore wind generating capacity to increase by a factor of 40.
 Using heat pumps would only require the existing offshore wind generating capacity to increase by a factor of around 6.5.